DEV-DIBSTER/DEV-DIBSTER/README.md

 ### 😃 General Info:

-➣ Hey, I'm DIBSTER, I'm a Senior in High School studying in Computer Science.
-A member of the [NAHS Robotics Team](https://github.com/NAHSRobotics-Team5667), I enjoy working with technology and STEM.
+➣ Hey, I'm DIBSTER, I'm a Sophmore at the [Ohio State University](https://github.com/OSUSecLab) studying in Computer Science.
+A alumni of the [NAHS Robotics Team](https://github.com/NAHSRobotics-Team5667), I enjoy working with technology and STEM.
 On GitHub I work on projects ranging from Discord bots to API sites.
 In my free time I'll code side projects, play games, and anything related to tech news.

 ➣ I work with JavaScript for the most part, but I know how to use HTML/CSS, as well as Java and Python.
 I like to use frameworks including Express, React, and React Native.